ValKmjolnir/Nasal-Interpreter/doc/dev.md

 Instruction dispatch is changed from call-threading to computed-goto(with inline function).
-After changing the way of instruction dispatch, there is a great improvement in nasal_vm.
+After changing the way of instruction dispatch, there is a great improvement in `vm`.
 Now vm can run test/bigloop and test/pi in 0.2s!
 And vm runs test/fib in 0.8s on linux.
 You could see the time use data below,